cunhapaulo/marpstyle/examples/example-orwell.md

 ## Kant, Leibniz & Newton

-That philosophy and the sciences were closely linked in the age of Leibniz, Newton, and Kant; but a more precise determination of the structure of this linkage is required.
+Philosophy and the sciences were closely linked in the age of Leibniz, Newton, and Kant.

 This addresses the transformations of metaphysics as a discipline, the emergence of analytical mechanics, the diverging avenues of 18th-century Newtonianism, the body-mind problem, and philosophical principles of classification in the life sciences.